tumulranjan1/tumulranjan1/README.md

 I am a Deep Learning Researcher and Enthusiast as well as a Web developer.

-Currently a Pre-Final year Undergrad student pursuing Electronics Engineering at Thapar Institute of Engineering and Technology, India
+Currently a Final year Undergrad student pursuing Electronics Engineering at Thapar Institute of Engineering and Technology, India